 There are a number of important youngsters in the team’s prospect pool turning pro in Des Moines next season.
 Talented Swedish netminder Johan Gustafsson, 2012 second round pick Raphael Bussieres and seventh round diamonds in the rough Tyler Graovac and Erik Haula will all be important parts of the team this fall.

 Under Torchetti, the Aeros skated to a 75-51-26 record in two seasons, making the playoffs both times.
 The veteran coach also won the Stanley Cup as an assistant bench boss for the 2010 Chicago Blackhawks championship team.

-Topics: John Torchetti
+Tags: John Torchetti